 The fellowship program offers broad and diverse educational activities which include the following:

-Weekly, hour-long didactic sessions cover ABP subspecialty board-specific topics.
+The core curriculum consists of formal education with four conferences every week covering a breadth of topics in pediatric cardiology.These are hour-long didactic sessions which cover ABP subspecialty board-specific topics.
 Most lectures are led by UMMC Pediatric Cardiology faculty with some lectures covered by faculty from other applicable subspecialties, including biostatistics, ethics, billing/coding among others.
 Lectures are designed to foster a collaborative learning environment for both trainees and faculty.
 All lectures are covered in 12 months so each fellow will have an opportunity to attend all topics.
 Fellows will present some lectures as well.

 A traditional journal club is held.
 The meeting is led by a fellow and a faculty member.
 Fellows will review a selected, high-impact journal on a pediatric cardiology topic.
 The assigned fellow will first review the article and then present a short up-to-date review of the topic covered.
 The fellow will also critique the manuscript based on evidence-based medicine and scientific method principles.
 A faculty member will be assigned to provide additional insight and feedback during the conference.

 A monthly Children's Heart Center M&M is held.
 The meeting is led by fellows.
 The conferences review previous deaths and major events in the CICU.
 Fellows begin presenting in the second half of their first year with the help of an attending physician and NP.

 Weekly conferences are held with the Children's Heart Center and pediatric critical care teams to discuss the week's upcoming surgical cases.
 Cardiologists also present patients for discussion of surgical management options.
 The conference offers extensive education in surgical treatment of congenital heart disease, echocardiography/non-invasive imaging, heart catheterization and complex cardiac anatomy.